 Using the Assignments feature

 When you create a quest objective, you can choose to enable assignments.
-When you enable assignments, which will require students to submit work to complete the task.
+Doing so requires students to submit work to complete the task.
 Once your students have submitted their assignments, you can leave feedback for them and return a graded assignment.
+You can give them XP and GP rewards for their work.
+GP are only available as a reward if you have a Premium license.

 In your task description, make sure to explain what type of file you expect your students to submit for this specific quest objective.

-When you enable assignments for a task, you’ll be prompted to select a due date for this assignment.
+When you enable assignments for a task, you’ll be prompted to select a due date.
 You can reward students with Experience Points (XP) and/or Gold Pieces (GP).
 You can also choose to enable rewards for early hand-in.
 Select a date and reward for early hand-in if you wish.

 Files students can submit